andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 - *Quantum Entanglement* by Jed Brody
 - *AI Ethics* by Mark Coeckelbergh

+Epistemology and Mathematics
+- _Introduction to the Philosophy of Mathematics_ by Bertrand Russel
+- _Introduction to Godel's Theorems_ by Peter Smith
+- *Hume's Problem Solved: The Optimality of Meta-Induction* by Gerhard Schurz
+- *On Logic and the Theory of Science* by Jean Cavailles

 Consciousness and the Philosophy of Life
 - *The Feeling of Life Itself: Why Consciousness is Widespread but can't be Computed* by Christof Koch
 - [*The Selfish Gene*](https://ia803102.us.archive.org/4/items/richarddawkinstheselfishgene30thanniversaryeditionwithanewintroductionbytheauthor/RICHARD%20DAWKINS%20THE%20SELFISH%20GENE%20%2030TH%20ANNIVERSARY%20EDITION%20WITH%20A%20NEW%20INTRODUCTION%20BY%20THE%20AUTHOR.pdf){:target="_blank"} by Richard Dawkins